Location- and scale-free procedures for distinguishing between distribution tail models: Proofs

-by \eqref{lopital2}.
-Next, using the latter and again the relations $p_0(u_0(t)) u_0^\prime(t) = 1/t^2$ and (1.1.33), \cite{dehaan}, we derive thus Find the asymptotics of the right-hand side of the latter equality.
-By Corollary 1.1.10, \cite{dehaan}, thus, using $p_0(u_0) u_0^\prime(n/k) = (k/n)^2$ and $\overline{F_0}(u_0) = k/n,$ we have The first multiplier on the right-hand side of the latter relation tends to $(\ln 2)^{-1},$ hence, it remains to find the asymptotics of the second one.
-By the L'Hospital rule, we have where the latter equality follows from \eqref{lopital2}.
-Thus, we show that if $\gamma = 0$ then $k \sqrt{D}/n \to (\sqrt{2} \ln 2)^{-1}.$\\ \\ Summarizing the above, we proved that under the assumptions of the theorem where for $\gamma=0$ the ratio on the right-hand side should be understood as $1/(2 (\ln 2)^2).$ \\ \\ {\bf Final steps.} \\ \\ The proof of the relation does not contain new ideas as compared to the proof of the similar relation \eqref{P} and the previous steps of the current proof, therefore we omit it.
+where for $\gamma = 0$ the right-hand side should be understood as $(\sqrt{2}\ln 2)^{-1}.$ The proof of \eqref{notgreat} is technical and includes multiple use of the properties of regularly-varying functions and L'H$\hat{\text{o}}$pital's rule; it is given in the Supplementary material. \\ \\ Summarizing the above, we proved that under the assumptions of the theorem, where for $\gamma=0$ the ratio on the right-hand side should be understood as $1/(2 (\ln 2)^2).$ \\ \\ {\bf Final steps} \\ \\ The proof of the relation does not contain new ideas as compared to the proof of the similar relation \eqref{P} and the previous steps of the current proof, so we omit it.
 Finally, we have

+Observe that the properties of iid exponential random variables imply that the third summand on the right-hand side of the latter relation is independent of the first.
+Indeed, recall that by \eqref{rknexp}